 Delirium begins suddenly, causes fluctuations in mental function, and is usually reversible.

-Dementia begins gradually, is slowly progressive, and is usually irreversible.
+Dementia begins gradually, progresses slowly, and is usually irreversible.

 Also, the two disorders affect mental function differently:

 Delirium affects mainly attention.

 Both delirium and dementia may occur at any age but are much more common among older people because of age-related changes in the brain Effects of Aging on the Nervous System (See also the aging brain and nervous system.)
 Brain function varies normally as people pass from childhood through adulthood to old age.
 During childhood, the ability to think and reason steadily... read more .